Taking care of the emotional and mental well-being of our residents is a top priority at Nationwide Children’s Hospital.

-- Fitness Center - Residents have access to the Nationwide Children’s Fitness Center (open 24 hours a day,) as well as the new Resident Wellness Room equipped with exercise bikes, yoga mats and free weights, providing residents with a dedicated space for relaxing, meditating or a light workout in their own dedicated space.
+- Fitness Center - Residents have access to the Nationwide Children’s Fitness Center (open 24 hours a day,) as well as the Resident Wellness Room equipped with exercise bikes, yoga mats and free weights, providing residents with a space to work out, relax, meditate or do a light workout in their own dedicated space.

 - Mentor Match Program – Our structured mentoring program links pediatric residents early in training to faculty who are able to provide personal/emotional support, career guidance and information about effective resources with the goal of continuously improving the success and satisfaction of pediatric residents during their training here.

 - Camp Volunteers – Through affiliations with the Central Ohio Diabetes Association and Flying Horse Farms, residents have the opportunity to spend a week during elective rotations as a medical volunteer at a local children’s camp.
 There are many camps to choose from, including Heart camp, Hematology/Oncology camp, Rheumatology/GI camp, Pulmonary/Craniofacial camp, Sibling camp and Diabetes camp.
 These camps are a great learning experience, giving residents exposure to children with different chronic and life threatening illnesses.
 They are also a lot of fun and a great outlet during busy residency.

 The Pediatric Residency Wellness Committee is a resident-led group of residents and chief residents.
 They work with program leadership to implement initiatives that support residents’ health and happiness, reducing burnout and stress during training.